wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

    But, on the other hand, I do suggest the authors to further think on the motivation and the key insights of the approach, especially the high-level insights, or let's say, what could readers learn from this paper?
 What is the take-away message?
 I could not find any in this paper.
+   Also, I appreciate the individual ideas presented in this paper, and I understand that the authors just applied a series of techniques to reduce startup latency for serverless environment, but these ideas should be more organized, and be discussed under a few common topics (e.g., reducing VMM initialization latency, reducing language environment latency, etc.).